Categories

 —where granite clasts —broken through

-—are so slightly proud
+—showed so slightly proud

 and if this fiction weren’t actually